kailash-manasarovar/statement/docs/timeline/2023/june.md

 - All this surveillance and stalking is very stressful; especially as I'm feeling enormously sexually aroused all the time and I cannot think straight.
 - I believe that setting up little events like these have a hypnotic 'meme' type effect which can then be reinforced online on hacked social media.
 - These signs and symbols, coupled with the continued promise of a relationship and overwhelming sexual arousal, plus and whatever narcotics I'm ingesting, create a strong mental attachment to all these events.
+- The car is significant as it reinforces my belief that the trumpet teacher is poor and needs financial help.
 - I now know these are well-known criminal manipulation techniques usually employed by honey-trappers and pornographers/pimps on vulnerable women.
 - This double-edged sword will turn against them very unexpectedly.